kvgc153/arxiv-shorts/README.md

 # arxiv-shorts
-This repo consists of summarized astro-ph.GA abstracts.
+This repo consists of AI-generated summaries of astro-ph.GA abstracts.